nycmeshnet/docs/content/hardware/ethernet.md

 Ethernet cables need to be shorter than 100m (300').
 Longer than that you will have data loss and the POE voltage will drop too low.

-You must use black outdoor cable outside.
-Indoor cable will last about 6 months outside due to UV damage.
-We mostly use Ubiquiti ToughCable Pro CAT5.